mackron/miniaudio/README.md

 #include "miniaudio.h"
 ```
 Then just compile.
 There's no need to install any dependencies.
 On Windows and macOS there's no need to link
 to anything.
-On Linux and BSD, just link to -lpthread, -lm and -ldl.
+On Linux just link to -lpthread, -lm and -ldl.
+On BSD just link to -lpthread and -lm.

 Simple Playback Example